 Samsung has made heavy use of gaskets, sticky adhesives, and seals on the Galaxy S7/S7 Edge, Galaxy S8/S8 Plus, Galaxy S9/S9 Plus and Note 9 to protect the internal components from letting water or moisture inside the device.
 As for the speakers, Samsung has fitted mesh grille for keeping water out.
 To save the device from a possible short-circuit the power jack on the Galaxy devices are powered by software that gives it the signal to stop responding.

 Now here’re some instructions from Samsung as mentioned in the device manual.
+Follow these tips to maintain the water and dust resistance of your Samsung and other Android devices.

 Samsung claims to make heavy use of gaskets, sticky adhesives and seals to protect the internal components from letting water or moisture inside the device.
 As for the speakers, Samsung has fitted mesh grille for keeping water out.
 To save the device from a possible short-circuit the power jack on the Galaxy S7/S8/S9/Note 9 are powered by software that gives it the intelligence to stop responding to an electrical connection when the charging pin is plugged in.